 - Large payloads: Payloads exceeding 100 KB may see increased response times.

 NrIntegrationError event allows you to query and set alerts on custom data being sent to your New Relic account.
-Recommendation: To have New Relic Alerts notify you about parsing errors, create a NRQL condition for
+Recommendation: To get alerts for parsing errors, create a NRQL alert condition for

 NrIntegrationError.
 Use this example NRQL query: